The Baulomorph 🔮 Vancouver

 Berry imagined them at dinner parties, telling other guests, “Oh well, some of us are of Jewish extraction, and some of us are Gypsies.
 Foreign extraction has an exotic sound to it, you can’t deny.
 Maybe we’re all wanderers, deep down inside.
 It’s just that our people happen to be from another planet.”

-Of course Baulians weren’t allowed to talk about who they really were.
-Yet if they were allowed, he was sure they’d say something like that.
+Of course Baulians weren’t allowed to say this.
+They weren’t allowed to talk about who they really were.
+Yet if they were allowed, Berry was sure they’d say something like that.

 Soil